Amir-yazdanmanesh/Filimo-Movies/README.md

 - Epoxy

-- Shimmer

 The specific dependencies for each module can be found in their respective build.gradle files.

 ## Testing
-This project includes unit tests for the Movies module and repository-impl, as well as instrumented tests in the App module.
+This project includes unit tests for the **`Movies`** module and **`repository-impl`**, as well as instrumented tests in the **`App`** module.
 The unit tests were written using Mockito and Mockk, and the instrumented tests were written using Espresso and JUnit 4.
 These tests help ensure the reliability and stability of the app, and demonstrate good coding practices.

 ## Installation
 Clone the repository and open the project in Android Studio.
 Gradle will automatically download the necessary dependencies.